Programme Launched To Ensure Monitoring Of Ten Billion Tree Tsunami Programme - UrduPoint

 Programme Launched To Ensure Monitoring Of Ten Billion Tree Tsunami Programme

-Ministry of Climate Change (MoCC) Monday launched an Independent Third Party Monitoring of Ten Billion Tree Tsunami Programme (TBTTP), aimed at evaluating a performance report
+Ministry of Climate Change (MoCC) has launched an Independent Third Party Monitoring of Ten Billion Tree Tsunami Programme (TBTTP), aimed at evaluating a performance report

-ISLAMABAD, (UrduPoint / Pakistan Point News - 21st Sep, 2020 ) :Ministry of Climate Change (MoCC) Monday launched an Independent Third Party Monitoring of Ten Billion Tree Tsunami Programme (TBTTP), aimed at evaluating a performance report.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 26th Sep, 2020 ) :Ministry of Climate Change (MoCC) has launched an Independent Third Party Monitoring of Ten Billion Tree Tsunami Programme (TBTTP), aimed at evaluating a performance report.

 In this respect, a letter of support was signed amongst Ministry of Climate Change, the Consortium of International Union for Conservation of Nature (IUCN), food and Agriculture Organization of the United Nations (FAO), World Wide Fund for Nature (WWF) here.